passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### accountId: `string`

-The ID of the account get positions.
+The ID of the account to get the options chain from.

 ##### symbol: `string`